weisongboh/smart_copy/README.md

-# smart_copy
+# Smart Copy Script

-For copying files and folders containing symlinks
+Created this script for copying files and folders containing intradirectory symlinks.

+Written in Python 3.9